Codecademy/docs/content/python/concepts/math-module/terms/math-isinf/math-isinf.md

 ---
-Title: 'math.isinf()' # Required; the file name should be the same as the title, but lowercase, with dashes instead of spaces, and all punctuation removed
+Title: 'math.isinf()'
-Description: 'Returns True if value is a positive or negative infinity, and False otherwise.' # Required; ideally under 150 characters and starts with a noun (used in search engine results and content previews)
+Description: 'Returns True if value is a positive or negative infinity, and False otherwise.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'